joinself/self-sdk-examples/README.md

 This repository provides example applications demonstrating the usage of Self SDKs across various platforms.
 Our SDKs enable you to integrate Self's identity and messaging capabilities into your applications.

-**Note on Submodules:** This repository utilizes Git submodules to include some of the SDK examples (e.g., Golang).
+**Note on Submodules:** This repository utilizes Git submodules to include some of the SDK examples (e.g. Golang).
 To ensure you clone everything correctly, use:

 ```bash
 git clone --recurse-submodules https://github.com/joinself/self-sdk-examples.git